totemstech/instagram-node/README.md

 /* OPTIONS: { [distance] }; */
 ig.location_search({ lat: 48.565464564, lng: 2.34656589 }, [options,] function(err, result, limit) {});
 ```

+## Errors

+When errors occur, you receive an error object with default properties, but we also add two things:

+    err.statusCode; // Available when the error comes from Instagram API

+and

+    err.retry(); // Lets you retry in the same conditions that before

+## Pagination

+When you use functions like `user_media_recent` or `tag_media_recent`, you will get a `pagination` object in your callback.
+This object
+is basically the same that Instagram would give you but there will be a `next()` function that let you retrieve next results without caring about anything.

 ## Tests